Skip Bin Hire Frequently Asked Questions

 We have a range of skip sizes available for many different needs.

-Our skips bins range in size from 2m3 to 12m3.
-To help you decide which size would suit your needs, the following advice should help: one cubic metre holds approximately four standard wheelie bins or 1 (6×4) box trailer load.
+Our skips bins range in size from 2m3 to 10m3.
+To help you decide which size would suit your needs, the following advice should help: two cubic metres holds approximately six standard wheelie bins of waste or 2 (6×4) box trailer load.
 Skips larger than four cubic metres must not contain heavy materials.
 Book Now

 What can I put in the skip?